Narada: Worship

-Narada temples are few, most prominent being Sri Narada Muni Temple at Chigateri, Karnataka.
+Narada temples are few, most prominent being Sri Shiva Narada Muni Temple at Chigateri, Karnataka.

 Some adherents believe that it was Narada who was reborn as Purandara Dasa as a Haridasa (servant of Vishnu).
 He emphasised his works on Vithala, another form of Vishnu and the presiding deity of the temple in Pandharpur.

 Jainism

 In Jainism, there are a total of 9 Naradas in every cycle of Jain Cosmology; current cycle's Naradas were Bhima, Mahabhima, Rudra, Maharudra, Kala, Mahakala, Durmukha, Narakamukha and Adhomukha.